Our Review Process

 They can be best described as molecules of essential minerals like sodium, calcium, potassium, etc. They also possess an electrical charge.
 The electricity generated by manipulating these molecules powers the entire nervous system.
 So whether it is thinking, muscle movement, or any other nervous system activity, it will require electrolytes for better functioning.
-You can find electrolyte powder easily in the market and use it to make your sugar-free electrolyte drink.
+You can find sugar free electrolyte powder easily in the market and use it to make your sugar-free electrolyte drink.

 Once you have all these three ingredients ready, you must mix them well in a glass.
 You can have this electrolyte drink once a day as a pre-workout or post-workout drink.

-Sugar-free Sports Drink Recipe
+Sugar-free Sports Drink Recipe For Diabetes

 - 1 glass of non-carbonated water

 - 2 small teaspoons of lime juice

 - Electrolyte powder